-1 To execute a program, utility, or other machine function. run report, report executable file design time, view time running aggregate
+1 To execute a program, utility, or other machine function.

 2 To request current data in a new instance of a spreadsheet report.
 For example, run a spreadsheet object executable (.sox) file to generate a new spreadsheet report.

 The period of time in which a computer program executes.
 For example, a report executable generates a report during run time.